Washington state says marijuana brownies OK, but no lollipops

 The edible also has to pass a processing facility inspection and must be clearly labeled as containing marijuana.
 Edibles also must be tested for potency and to ensure that the marijuana derivatives are spread evenly throughout the products.

 That has led to concerns about shortages.
-The first and only recreational marijuana shop to open in Seattle ran out of stock only three days after its ribbon-cutting ceremony.
+The first and only recreational pot shop to open in Seattle ran out of stock only three days after its ribbon-cutting ceremony.

 Last week a Seattle-based company that makes marijuana-infused drinks and candies became the first business in the state to be approved to make pot edibles, but it was not clear when the first such products will hit shelves.